 Hakuba is located on the main island of Honshu, 45 kms west of Nagano city in the Nagano Prefecture.
-Tokyo is approximately 270km northwest and there are a number of options at your disposal on how to get here.
+Tokyo is approximately 270km west and there are a number of options at your disposal on how to get here.
 Which suits you best is going to depend on a number of factors including flight arrival times, layovers, budget, and convenience.

-Arriving in Tokyo there are two airports that you can potentially land at; Haneda or Narita.
+Arriving in Tokyo there are two airports that you can potentially land at: Haneda or Narita.
 Haneda is generally considered the easier of the two because of its close proximity to Tokyo (just a few kms outside the city centre as opposed to Narita which is approximately 80 kms from Tokyo) thus saving time and money if you are travelling via the city.
 Reports also suggest that immigration at Haneda is quicker, though having travelled through both I’ve never found an issue at either.

 Travelling around Japan, signage is well set up for English speaking travellers.
 Both airports have information counters that are easy to obtain assistance from.
 The train station is part of the airport and easy to locate.
 Train ticket machines are quick to use, have an option to select ‘English Language’ and are easy to navigate, but if you’re a bit daunted there are counters at the train station to purchase tickets with English speaking staff.